wahlfeld/ses-forwarder-terraform/README.md

 * The steps above will set up a serverless mailbox for one email.
 You can copy and paste the example folder and repeat the steps to create multiple mailboxes (make sure your change the Terraform backend key).
 * The `sns_email_address` variable is the email where error notifications will be sent to, so if you're administering several mailboxes you would keep this address the same for each one.
-* The Lambda function is pre-zipped in the /resources folder.
-If you want to make any changes to the code you need to remember to re-zip it.

 ## Limitations